nirojasva/random_sast/README.md

 In order to explore another alternatives for the default length method of the shapelets (ACF&PACF) some supplementary length methods are examined: Max PACF and None.

-### Critical difference diagram per Length method
+### Critical difference diagram per length method

 - The default behaviour implies chose all significant values from ACF and PACF tests.
 ![](./ExperimentationRSAST/images_cd_diagram/cd-diagram_ACF&PACF.png)

 - Max ACF, makes reference to the generation of subsequences considering solely the highest significant value from the Autocorrelation Function (ACF).
 ![](./ExperimentationRSAST/images_cd_diagram/cd-diagram_Max_PACF.png)
-F

 - "None" variation involves generating subsequences with a single random length chosen from the range between 3 and the size of the time series for each randomly selected instance.
 ![](./ExperimentationRSAST/images_cd_diagram/cd-diagram_None.png)

-### Critical difference diagram best performance
+### Critical difference diagram: Best Performance Comparison

 ![](./ExperimentationRSAST/images_cd_diagram/cd-diagram_best_com.png)

 ## Scalability

-- Regarding the length of time series
+- Regarding the length of time series:
 ![](./ExperimentationRSAST/images_scalability/scalability_length.png)

-- Regarding the number of time series in the dataset
+- Regarding the number of time series in the dataset:
 ![](./ExperimentationRSAST/images_scalability/scalability_ns.png)